St Mary's Church, Stockport: Fittings and furniture

 The roof of the chancel is the original single-framed timber roof.
 In the sanctuary is a double piscina, a large triple sedilia and, in a recess, the damaged effigy of Richard de Vernon, who was rector of Stockport from 1306 to 1334.
-In the church are a number of monuments, including one dated 1753 by Daniel Sephton to the memory of William Wright.
-Other memorials include one to Sir George Warren who died in 1801 by Sir Richard Westmacott depicting a standing female figure by an urn on a pillar, to Rev Charles Prescott who died in 1820, also by Westmacott, showing a seated effigy, to James Antrobus Newton who died in 1823 by Bacon junior and S. Manning showing a kneeling female figure, and to Mrs Hawall who died in 1852 by Latham of Manchester showing angels hovering over her body.
+In the church are several monuments, including one dated 1753 by Daniel Sephton to the memory of William Wright.
+Other memorials include one to Sir George Warren who died in 1801 by Sir Richard Westmacott depicting a standing female figure by an urn on a pillar, to Rev Charles Prescott who died in 1820, also by Westmacott, showing a seated effigy, to James Antrobus Newton who died in 1823 by Bacon Junior and S. Manning showing a kneeling female figure, and to Mrs Hawall who died in 1852 by Latham of Manchester showing angels hovering over her body.
 On the chancel arch are the coat of arms of George III in plaster.
 The parish registers begin in 1584.
-There is a ring of ten bells.
+There is a ring of 10 bells.
 Seven of these were cast by John Rudhall in 1817 and the other three by John Taylor & Co in 1897.